dominis/dominis/README.md

 > - Founding a hosting company and building a video streaming engine with bare-metal infrastructure.
 > - Developing infrastructure for the world’s largest blog network.
 > - Designing a geo load-balancing layer for global traffic optimization.
-> - Deploying full-stack systems for Europe’s largest TV streaming platform.
+> - Deploying full-stack systems for Europe’s largest broadcasting platform.
 > - Leading the development of a face recognition startup, processing 125M faces from 25M videos.
 > - Automating L1 incident management at scale for a major enterprise.
 > - Scaling infrastructure for a smart lock company owned by the world’s largest lock manufacturer.